Second Mexican Empire: Social policy

+He also promoted the abolition of slavery among Confederate migrants from the southern United States who requested a colonization project from Maximilian in exchange for helping them defend themselves from American attacks, by declaring that blacks who set foot in Mexico were free men.

 Economy

 Railways

 One of the main challenges encountered by the Emperor was the lack of sufficient infrastructure to link the different parts of the realm.
 The main goal was connecting the port of Veracruz and the capital in Mexico City.
 In 1857, Don Antonio Escandón secured the right to build a line from the port of Veracruz to Mexico City and on to the Pacific Ocean.
 Revolution and political instability stifled progress on the financing or construction of the line until 1864, when, under the regime of Emperor Maximilian, the Imperial Mexican Railway Company began construction of the line.
 Political upheaval continued to stifle progress, and the initial segment from Veracruz to Mexico City was inaugurated nine years later on 1 January 1873 by President Sebastián Lerdo de Tejada.

 In 1857 the original proprietors of the government concession, the Masso Brothers, inaugurated on 4 July the train service from Tlatelolco, in México City, to the nearby town of Guadalupe Hidalgo.
 Eventually they ran out of funds and decided to sell it to Manuel Escandón and Antonio Escandón.
 The Escandón Brothers continued working and the project, and Antonio Escandón visited the United States and England in the last months of the year.
 In the first country, he hired Andrew Talcott, and in the latter, he sold company stock.
 Exploration of a route from Orizaba to Maltrata was performed by engineers Andrew H. Talcott and Pascual Almazán.